Redocly/redocly-cli-cookbook/configurable-rules/operation-operationId-exclude-OPTIONS/README.md

 ## Examples

-With the rule configured with `severity: error`, the following snippet of a `GET` and `POST` operations will trigger this rule & display an error:
+With the rule configured with `severity: error`, the following snippet of a `GET` and `POST` operations will trigger this rule and display an error:

 ```yaml
 openapi: 3.1.0